Frequently Asked Questions

 We specialize in chronic pain conditions.
 Patients who experience chronic pain have a tendency toward emotional, digestive and hormone imbalances as well.
 Acupuncture addresses all of those issues at once.

-We work in conjunction with Dr. Todd Watts when treating autoimmune disease.
 When the acupuncture meridians are in balance, all systems of the body work at their best capacity.
 Acupuncture in conjunction with treatment from your autoimmune specialist is the perfect combination.

-Children respond wonderfully to non-needle acupuncture treatment.
+Kids respond wonderfully to non-needle acupuncture treatment.
 It does not take much to stimulate acupuncture meridians in their young bodies.

 My most rewarding experiences in college include internships in oncology and hospice.